 Eden isn’t about the location, it’s about the meaning of life

 It seems that the exact location of the garden is not that important to us.
 Rather, we should focus on the relevance of the garden of Eden for our lives, as the Bible portrays it.
 In Eden, man was perfect.
-He walked joyous and sinless with God.
+He walked joyously and sinlessly with God.
 The name Eden probably refers to a life of luxury or pleasure.
 This would be a striking description of the life lived by Adam and Eve before they sinned against God.
 This brings us to the “dark side” of Eden.
 Man sinned, and came under dominion of death and sin (Romans 5:12).
+He was driven out of the Garden of Eden (Genesis 3:24).

 The second Eden will come